 The application demonstrates the use of zero-copy buffers for packet fragmentation.
-The initialization and run-time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Simple Application (in Real and Virtualized Environments)" for more information).
 This guide highlights the differences between the two applications.